szczyglis-dev/py-gpt/docs/source/plugins.rst

     $ sudo snap connect pygpt:docker docker:docker-daemon

 **Code interpreter:** a real-time Python code interpreter is built-in.
 Click the ``<>`` icon to open the interpreter window.
-Both the input and output of the interpreter are connected to the plugin.
-Any output generated by the executed code will be displayed in the interpreter.
+Code input/output is mirrored to this window when ``Connect to the Python code interpreter window`` is enabled (default: enabled).
+The window keeps up to 30 input/output blocks by default; set ``Max interpreter window entries`` to ``0`` for no limit.
 Additionally, you can request the model to retrieve contents from the interpreter window output.

 .. image:: images/v2_python.png
    :width: 600